CYCOGS® Education Page on Basic Types of Robots

 transverse certain obstacles like stepping over a wire or mobility on stairs better than wheeled vehicles.

-Sometimes legs are used with other modes of mobility.
-These hybrid drives are combinations of other mobility types.
+Every so often legs are used with other modes of mobility.
+These hybrid drives comprise combinations of other mobility types.

 One hybrid mobility